Trump rally shooter identified as Thomas Matthew Crooks, 20-year-old Pennsylvania man, FBI says

 Trump said in a social media post that a bullet pierced the upper part of his right ear.
 He was checked at a local hospital before leaving the area under Secret Service protection and flying to New Jersey late Saturday night.

 The gunman was armed with a semi-automatic AR-15 rifle, multiple law enforcement sources said.
 ATF is tracing the weapon.
-He opened fire from the roof of a shed outside of the cordoned-off rally area, about 400 feet from the stage, and was on top of a shed, sources said.
+He opened fire from the roof of a shed outside of the cordoned-off rally area, about 400 feet from the stage, sources said.

 Trump's Secret Service detail was given additional assets that is part of the protocol for the presumptive nominee due to his heavy campaigning, which includes additional manpower, counter-sniper, drones and robotic dogs, the law enforcement official said.
 On Saturday, there were four counter-sniper teams on site, the official said.